-Section 1.
+§1.
 Line Apprentice Program.

 - a.
 It is mutually understood and agreed that the lineworker helper classification is filled by an employee who is training to become a lineman.
 He/She shall work with qualified linemen on energized primary circuits and equipment and perform ground work when required.
 He/She is equivalent to a lineman-apprentice as understood by standard practice. - b.
 A Line Apprentice Program is hereby agreed upon.
-The program is defined in "APPENDIX A". - c.
+The program is defined in Appendix "A". - c.
 Servicemen of on-line pole equipment shall be qualified linemen. - d.
-The Line Apprentice Program as attached hereto and defined in "APPENDIX A" shall be amended to reflect modifications to the 15KV Class I and I Rules (Isolate and Insulate Rules) which relate to two-man crews, which modifications are more fully defined in "APPENDIX C". - Section 2.
+The Line Apprentice Program as attached hereto and defined in Appendix "A" shall be amended to reflect modifications to the 15KV Class I and I Rules (Isolate and Insulate Rules) which relate to two-man crews, which modifications are more fully defined in Appendix "C". - §2.
 An Electrical-Mechanic Apprenticeship Program (Distribution Division) is hereby agreed upon.
-The program is defined in "APPENDIX B". - Section 3.
-When the Utility requires that employees of certain specified classifications enroll in training courses (I.C.S., N.U.S. or similar) selected by the Utility as a pre-requisite for advancement, the courses will be provided by the Utility as specified in Lineman Apprentice

-Program fully described in "APPENDIX A".
-The employee shall enroll in the course within one (1) year of his/her appointment.
-Those classifications are presently Repairer, Instrument Repairer, Electric Meter Repairer, and Electrician Trainee, detailed in "APPENDIX B"; and Transformer Electromobile Equipment Maintainer Trainee, detailed in "APPENDIX D".

-Section 4.
-Any employee wishing to enroll in an I.C.S. or similar course not required by the Utility as part of its present program or a pre-requisite for advancement will be permitted to obtain the course through the Utility and pay for it by the payroll deduction plan.
+The program is defined in Appendix "B". - §3.
+When the City requires that employees of certain specified classifications enroll in training courses (I.C.S., N.U.S. or similar) selected by the City as a pre-requisite for advancement, the courses will be provided by the City as specified in Lineman Apprentice Program fully described in Appendix "A".
+The employee shall enroll in the course within one year of his/her appointment.
+Those classifications are presently Repairer, Instrument Repairer, Electric Meter Repairer, and Electrician Trainee, detailed in Appendix "B"; and Transformer Electromobile Equipment Maintainer Trainee, detailed in Appendix "D". - §4.
+Any employee wishing to enroll in an I.C.S. or similar course not required by the City as part of its present program or a pre-requisite for advancement will be permitted to obtain the course through the City and pay for it by the payroll deduction plan.
 There will be no tuition refund of such courses.

-Section 5.
-During the term of this Agreement, any changes in the Apprenticeship Program will be subject to negotiations between the Utility and the Local 210, I.B.E.W.
+- §5.
+During the term of this Agreement, any changes in the Apprenticeship Program will be subject to negotiations between the City and Union. - §6.

-Section 6.
 Employees of the Generation Station performing work functions requiring the licensure by the State of New Jersey Department of Labor for operation of a steam pressure vessel will be allowed reasonable time off to attend designated state licensure training classes.
 Said employees shall give their supervisor reasonable notice in advance of their desire to attend such classes.
-Reasonable notice in this instance is considered to be not less than five (5) working days advance notice.
+Reasonable notice in this instance is considered to be not less than five working days advance notice.
 Management has the right to deny attendance until adequate manpower is available or scheduling changes can be made.
 Management has the right to limit attendance to the course during the normal scheduled work day.

-The Utility will pay said authorized employees at their regular rate of pay for the time lost from their regular work for the time to attend said classes.
+The City will pay said authorized employees at their regular rate of pay for the time lost from their regular work for the time to attend said classes.
 It is the purpose and intent of this provision to authorize designated employees to be released to attend the steam pressure vessel class if said class is scheduled during the employees' regularly scheduled hours of work.
 It is not the intent of the City to compensate employees for attending class during non-scheduled working hours.
 Furthermore, employees released from work to attend class shall furnish their Work Station Supervisor with a proof of attendance slip signed by the Steam Pressure Vessel Training Instructor and/or a designated representative of the learning institution documenting the employees' attendance at class.
 Failure to provide the documentation as required herein shall automatically forfeit the employee's right to payment for the hours released for class attendance during said regularly scheduled work day.